Famous Architects and Their Buildings – The Complete List

 Tadao Ando

-Tadao Ando is one of those architects famous for his style.
+Tadao Andois one of those architects famous for his style.
 I mean, the guy has a concrete construction process that only he and those that construct his buildings are allowed to know about.
+But unlike brutalism, his purely concrete structures are famous for being tranquil and peaceful.
+His concrete doesn’t make a statement as much as it sings a song.

-Some of his projects that sing this song are his Modern Art Museum and Fort Worth Texas, and his Church of Light.
+Some of his projects that sing this song are his Modern Art Museumand Fort Worth Texas, and his Church of Light.

 Quote: “My hand is the extension of the thinking process.”